TLzzs/Realtime-Data-Analytic/README.md

 # DataStreamAnalytics
- a project that integrates Kubernetes (K8s), Fission for serverless functions, Kafka, and Elasticsearch for handling real-time data and analytics
+Our peoject integrates Kubernetes (K8s), Fission for serverless functions, Kafka, and Elasticsearch for handling real-time data and analytics